rewinfrey/JavaWebServer/README.md

 `$ ant all`

+To run the server, please specify a port and directory you want the server to be bound to and to serve, respectively:

+`$ java -jar out/artifacts/RickHttpServer_jar/RickHttpServer.jar -p <port> -d <directory/to/serve>`

+Example:

-`$ java -jar out/artifacts/RickHttpServer_jar/RickHttpServer.jar -p 3000 -d /directory/you/want/served`
+`$ java -jar out/artifacts/RickHttpServer_jar/RickHttpServer.jar -p 8765 -d /Users/rickwinfrey/docs`

+If no port argument is provided the server by default binds to port 5813.

+If no directory argument is provided by default the /Users directory is served.

-###Usage & Predefined Routes
+###Supported File Types & Predefined Routes

 The Java Server currently serves the following file types: